 I don’t have anything else to say – just get it!

 Hands up… you may have noticed at Venture Uganda we love birds and we are lucky that Uganda is the place to see so many (over 1000 species – just saying ☺).
 Our passion also extends to books and here is an amazing one I picked-up at the British Bird Watching Fair one year.
 It’s an utterly fascinating, scholarly work showing the anatomy and evolution of birds, with beautiful drawings.
 This lady is talented, clever and dedicated.
 What a contribution she has made.

 Venture Uganda has been a sponsor of ABC for years.
 These are truly knowledgeable, passionate people – OK bordering on obsessive nut cases but in the nicest possible way.
-The quarterly bulletin is so informative and they fund excellent conservation and research initiatives around the world but I have learnt so much from them for example check out this amazing video of the science behind colour in African birds with Dr Stephen Pringle.
+The quarterly bulletin is so informative and they fund excellent conservation and research initiatives throughout Africa but I have learnt so much from them for example check out this amazing video of the science behind colour in African birds with Dr Stephen Pringle.

 Happy to give a shout out to the good folks from Pedal on Dreckly which apparently, in Cornish, means, “it’ll get done… Dreckly” (Without time limit).
 These cyclists came to Uganda and, like many other tourists, visited the stunning Lake Bunyonyi – filled with 29 little Islands.
 This is a beautiful place to relax or go out in a dugout canoe and visit islands like the Punishment Island or the former leper colony or, on a more upbeat note, enjoy a crayfish supper.